HannaKoo/PeDoCo/PeDoCo_notes_regex.md

 - / -> %
 - \ -> ¤
 - \\\\ // -> `<add place="margin">`
-- (ak 486 p.
+- (Doc 486 p.
 91 Supplications- 02 with space is left)
-- (ak 816 "de speciali D. /%s. †.
+- (Doc 816 "de speciali D. /%s. †.
 I.\..¤.
 Reg.
 4": as if the periods were included in the substitution, why?
 Seems ok.)
 ##### 1.3:
 DOC 486 p.
 91 space Supplications corrected
 ##### 1.4: